felipeguimaraens/felipeguimaraens/README.md

-# I'm Felipe de Lucena
+# I'm Felipe Guimaraens de Lucena

 ## 🧰 Work
 I'm an Brazilian IT agent with more than 5 years of experience working as IT support agent and software development with interessests in: embedded electronics, C/C++ languagem and low level programming.

 ## 🛠 Skills